Space A General Information

 - U.S.citizen civilians stationed overseas and employees of the Uniformed Services/ Non-appropriated Fund (NAF) activities.

-- Non-command sponsored dependents of member of the Uniformed Services, residing overseas with the sponsor, one-way to the emergency destination.
+- Non-command sponsored dependents of a member of the Uniformed Services, residing overseas with the sponsor, one-way to the emergency destination.

 - Dependents, command sponsored of :